CDU-HIT238/slides/week1/index.md

 Note:
 A hybrid application is a web application that has been bundled into an installable mobile package.
 They use a web view to display the web application as if it was a native app.
+In practice they use a "web view" which is basically a web browser in an app to display your web application.
+Think of it as a thin native wrapper aound a web application.
+This means that you can use the same tools as you use when building a web application but users install it like a native application.

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->